taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `function.copy_memory_device_to_device`

-Copy the content of a contiguous subsection of on-device memory to another.
-The two subsections MUST NOT overlap.
+Copies the data in a contiguous subsection of the on-device memory to another subsection.
+Note that the two subsections *must not* overlap.

 `function.launch_kernel`